 Check your iron

-During the second trimester, you may start to run out of energy due to a lack of iron.
+During the second and third trimester, you may start to run out of energy due to a lack of iron.
 Iron is an important mineral during pregnancy as it helps make extra blood for you and your little peanut.
 It also helps carry oxygen from your lungs throughout the rest of your body and to your baby.

 Low iron levels will leave you unusually sluggish and foggy.
 A lack of iron is called Anemia and can be a serious condition in pregnancy, so let your doctor or midwife know if you suspect your levels of fatigue are not normal.